zig-republic/zig-republic/republic-bylaws.rst

 Purpose
 -------
-The purpose of The Republic Forum (also known as "Blue Server"), is to provide a venue for guild leadership to conduct business that effects The Republic as a whole.
+The purpose of The Republic Forum (also known as "Blue Server"), is to provide a venue for guild leadership to conduct business that affects The Republic as a whole.

 Required Channels
 -----------------